alvsanand/distributed-tracing-workshop/docs/laboratory-01/README.md

 The first laboratory of the workshop consist of launching a Kubernetes cluster in our local machine and install the [Jaeger Operator](https://github.com/jaegertracing/jaeger-operator).
 In order to achieve that, we will use [minikube](https://kubernetes.io/docs/tutorials/hello-minikube/) that eases a lot this task.

-We will perform the following task:
+We will perform the following tasks:

 1. Install and run a Minikube cluster in your laptop.
 2. Use `kubectl` while deploying a sample application.